Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 When he had cirrhosis, he went to Lebanon and Antioch with the idea that air change would be good, but he returned to Egypt as a patient.
 June 17, 1936, came to Istanbul for treatment.
 On December 27, 1936, he died in the Egyptian Apartment in Beyoglu, Istanbul.
 Buried in Edirnekapı Cemetery.
 His tomb was built two years later by college students.
 In 1960, due to road construction, the tomb was transferred to the Edirnekapi Martyr.
 His grave is among the tombs of Suleyman Nazif and his friend Ahmet Naim Bey.

 As of 1 June 1936, a pension of 478 pounds was made.
-This salary was started to be paid in October 1936 and it had received 2976 liras in total.
+This salary started to be paid in October 1936 and received 2976 liras in total.
 On the last page of the retirement wallet, 600 TL debt is written.
 After this debt fell, the remaining part was given to his family and Mehmet Âkif passed away two months later.

 God rest his soul.